stockeh/mapreduce-analysis-msd/README.md

 ### Multi-Linear Regression

 This method introduces use of multiple linear regression to fit a hyper plane to the sample space.
-The function g(x_n ; w) is parameterized by the vector w; and using ordinary least squares, we can approximate the values of w to fit a model to the parameters that define a song.
+Using ordinary least squares, we can approximate the values of parameters w to fit a model to the features that define a song.
 Then we can perform a search in the parameter space of w to find a solution of X which results in a hotness target T greater than the maximum in the data.

 1. Create a song with a higher popularity score than that found in the dataset.